Fruit tree season is right around the corner! Dormant trees arrive in garden centers and hardware stores in January.

 Easy to get good fruit, but you must prune severely to prevent overproduction.
 You may want to spray to reduce peach leaf curl.

 Nectarine fruit is more readily blemished by harmful fungus (rust, brown rot, shothole) and thrips than peaches.
 May need spraying for these.

 Fruit on last year's growth ("new wood"), easily recognized by red color of the wood (important to know when you're pruning).

 · Pear, European and Asian

 Tolerant of wet soil, lawn watering.
 Fireblight causes dieback.
 Prune it out when you see it!
-Some European types are resistant.
+Better, plant resistant varieties.
 Worms sometimes get in fruit.
 Some Asian pears need pollenizers.

 Zero maintenance.
 Plant and wait.
 Some fruit drops all season as it is developing, and ripe fruit is messy.
 So don't plant it where that matters.
 Most common types: Fuyu (flat on bottom; firm for fresh eating) or Hachiya (elongated; squishy for cooking, later ripening).